Ritik272004/delta-demo1/README.md

 # delta-demo1
-This is Demo1 for GIt &amp; Github class
+This is Demo1 for GIt &amp; Github class.